ffvpor/femto-full-stack/README.md

 ## Background

 My meeds: experiments and learn !
-From this template ^[https://github.com/tiangolo/full-stack-fastapi-postgresql], I spent many hours analyzing tons of code and reading thousands of pages of documentation to better understand the concepts!
+From this [template](https://github.com/tiangolo/full-stack-fastapi-postgresql), I spent many hours analyzing tons of code and reading thousands of pages of documentation to better understand the concepts!
 So, I decided to simplify as much as possible and only keep what I needed.
 Here is the partial result!
 I hope my work will help you!

 Note on *partial*: As backend is "complete" (remove code is easy!), frontend is'nt!
 Due to the complete rewrite from Vue/Vuetify to Svelte/Tailwind.